Visit Us

 Walk through history as we guide you to things to learn, places to discover, and events that help connect us to our rich heritage.

-The Tannery was constructed in 1761 in the Colonial Industrial Quarter to tan hides into leather.
-It was built next to the butchery, which no longer exists.
+The Tannery was built next to the butchery, but today it is an archeological site.
 Moravian tanners produced about 3,000 hides a year for use by the community and as a product to raise funds to support the community.

-Here the craftsmen created a variety of leather goods such as clothing, shoes, harnesses, and machinery parts.
+Here the craftsmen created a variety of leather goods such as shoes, boots, saddles, harnesses, fire buckets, and machinery parts.
 The Monocacy creek was used as a washing station for cleaning the hides.

 Although the Moravian Church sold the tannery and its operations in 1830, tanning continued until the building was converted into a multi-family residence in 1873.
 The building was restored 1968-71, and an archaeological report, pieces of the original vats, and tools are in the Historic Bethlehem collection.